 Tom Cruise used to annoy me but as I lose faculties to the old devil of age I've come to respect his amped-up vaguely nonhuman HE who must be obeyed agelessness.
 For KNIGHT however his momentum-addiction becomes a problem: he can't tolerate either being rude to, or slowed down by, Cameron's dopey boy-chaser.
 When the bullets start flying and she keeps getting in the way of his firing line he just drugs her.
 BOOM!
 She wakes up in paradise, or her apartment, or a helicopter.
 Was it all a dream?
 How convenient!
 What a way to travel and to wallpaper over plot holes!
 Go to sleep in the middle of a gunfight and wake up in a hammock on a private beach where Tom Cruise is cracking your cocoanuts and preparing the marital hut.
 Guys like me meanwhile can barely get it together to look at travel sites without having a panic attack but here's the thing: we won't drug you, unless you ask, and anyway we're all out of roofies, because we ate them already, ourselves, alone, and because we know that drugging your date as a way to shut her up is as wrong as it is for any other reason.
 Yet here it is, the weird subtext angle of ick in KNIGHT AND DAY, the roofie-slipping.

 Meanwhile Diaz is stuck with the kind of nagging attention-mongering dull void of a character that used to drain all the fun out of post-1934 romantic comedies.
 She's jealous of the bullets!
 She's mad Cruise is looking at the guys who want to kill them instead of admiring her hair.
 While bullets are flying all around their heads she's wrangling for his attention like that live-in girlfriend who wants sex only when you're deeply absorbed in the climax of your video game.
 If you don't think any of your man's gunfights are as important as your manicure, why not just let him be?
-Just look at the photos of Cruise and Diaz together above and atop: Cruise is looking outward for danger, guns at the ready, while Cameron moons behind him, staring intently at his profile or his trigger finger like she's thinking of a new way to nag him to be more intimate, as if to say "why won't he put those dumb guns down and notice my new highlights?"
+Just look at the photos of Cruise and Diaz together above and atop: Cruise is looking outward for danger, guns at the ready, while Cameron moons behind him, staring intently at his profile or his trigger finger like she's thinking of a new way to nag him to be more intimate.

 For all their faults, these kinds of romantic misadventure movies have been a staple since the silent age, when DW Griffith would pawn his young lover Carol Dempster off as various island-raised innocent flowers falling in love with handsome drifters, and learning she's really white, just really tan, so go ahead and marry her, bro.
 The miscegenation-negation was offensive enough, but Dempster being uninteresting didn't help, except as a cautionary tale of how important it is directors not let their vision get clouded by personal relationships.
 If the stars they chose or received from their backers don't have the chemistry hoped for, they must recast one or both, immediately.
 Chemistry is all-important in these films and you can't just 'hope' for chemistry.
 Not unless you want a vacuum of cringe-worthy moments surrounded by what amounts to nothing but a lot of the kind of impersonal travelogue details, the sort you see on airplanes when you're waiting to take off, telling you about various restaurants and shows and 'hot new' destinations.
 That's all that's left, but it's pretty good on that level, the plane movie level: now that you're in Spain you must take the time to drive a nice car through zee running of the bulls; while in Paris don't forget to run along the rooftops with Peter Sarsgaard taking potshots at you, so classic!
 Oui? and of course if you're in NYC, the.. um... place to be is the Brooklyn Navy Yards and perhaps the Lincoln Tunnel.
 If there's no one to chase you up the nose of the Statue of Liberty, it's only that Mangold (rightly) fears being compared to Hitchcock, the undisputed master of the lovers-on-the-run genre.

 Ultimately the fault of films like this-- as opposed to the 'good' romantic meet-cute adventures--is their inability to closely read the sexual politics inherent in the classics they mimic.
 They capture the exterior style but not the interior motivations.
 In NORTH BY NORTHWEST, Eva Marie Saint is the super spy, not Cary Grant.
 She saves him continually just so she can put him in danger later.
-That's an important detail filmmakers forget when mining its riches, because Grant's character thinks he's in charge, and we're conditioned to take what the tall movie start thinks as truth.
+That's an important detail filmmakers forget when mining its riches, because Grant's character thinks he's in charge, and we're conditioned to take believe any charming tall male movie star.
 If Diaz turned out to be the Keyser Soze mastermind, feigning nincompoopery to get close to her target, endangering him to try and actually prevent his success, that would be awesome; it would make her klutziness suddenly relevant.
 But KNIGHT is never even close to that level of high-flying paranoia.
-Diaz is just a girl, flash frozen but already a tad decayed, permanently not yet a woman, standing before a guy who by now seems like an ageless Napoleanic-coded superman, asking him to protect her from getting immanently shot, but preferring death, anyway, to being ignored one minute longer.
-What she should be doing is watching old films wherein older stars like Jill Clayburgh and Goldie Hawn or newer ones with Anne Heche or Judy Davis show how one can get older and stays sexually desirable on camera.
+Diaz is just a girl, flash frozen but already a tad decayed, permanently not yet a woman, standing before a guy who by now seems like an ageless superman, asking him to protect her from getting immanently shot, but preferring death, anyway, to being ignored one minute longer.
+What she should be doing is watching old films wherein older stars like Jill Clayburgh and Goldie Hawn or new ones like Anne Heche or Judy Davis show how one can get older and stays sexually desirable on camera.
 One thing they don't do is act desperate.
 They don't act like those drunken moms who crash their son's Saturday night basement sleepovers with a bottle of wine and too much lip rouge.

 Another problem: Lemmon is no suave ladies' man super spy, except in his own mind - while Lisi is the real thing, a goddess.
 And she's present.
 And that can be unnerving for a man who lives most of his life in either his imagination or an alcoholic fraternal fog.
 Its unnerving for her too; she's like a bee trying to get nectar from a plastic flower.
 And anyway, in New York you can't just marry someone, you have to get a license first, then wait at least 48 hours, in order to make sure you're not making a decision while in a drunken black-out, and even I haven't been able to stay blacked-out more than a eight hours.